Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Introduction

 We use $x^*$ to denote the optimal solution of \eqref{eq:Problem}, and $F^*:= F(x^*)$ to denote the associated optimal function value.
-It is assumed that $h(x)$ is a convex and possibly nonsmooth function.
-Furthermore, throughout the paper we make the following assumption regarding the function $f$. \begin{assumption} The function $f(\cdot)$ is $\mu$-strongly convex and $L$-smooth, i.e., for all $x,y\in\R^n$, it holds that
+It is assumed that $h$ is a convex and possibly nonsmooth function. \begin{assumption} The function $f(\cdot)$ is $\mu$-strongly convex and $L$-smooth, i.e., for all $x,y\in\R^n$, it holds that

-\end{assumption} It is straightforward to show that strong convexity of $f(x)$ implies strong convexity of $F(x)$.
+\end{assumption} In words, Assumption~\ref{A_SCL} explains that $f$ is assumed to be continuously differentiable on $\R^n$ with $L\geq \mu>0$.
+It is straightforward to show that strong convexity of $f$ implies strong convexity of $F$.

 For problems of the form \eqref{eq:Problem}, which satisfy Assumption~\ref{A_SCL}, it is well known that Nesterov's methods \cite{Nesterov04,Nesterov07,Nesterov13} converge linearly, with the accelerated variants converging at the optimal rate of $(1-\sqrt{\mu/ L})$.